sagemath/sagewiki_to_gh-2022-10-10/education3.md

 <<Anchor(registration)>>
 = Registration =

 Sign up by adding your name to the "Participants" list above.
 Email Rob Beezer  at beezer@ups.edu if you'd rather not figure out how to edit the wiki page and he'll add your name.
-(Hint: there are 168 primes less than 1000.)

 = Logistics =